INNOVATION & PIPELINE

 For the treatment of Schizophrenia

-We are developing MIN-101, our lead product candidate, as a treatment for schizophrenia, in particular the negative symptoms of the disease that can persist chronically throughout patients’ lifetimes and contribute to poor quality of life and functional outcomes.
+We are developing MIN-101, our lead product candidate, as a treatment for the negative symptoms of schizophrenia that can persist chronically throughout patients’ lifetimes and contribute to poor quality of life and functional outcomes.
 MIN-101 has been shown to block serotonin receptors and sigma receptors, two receptors in the brain that are involved in the regulation of mood, cognition, sleep and anxiety.

 MIN-101 is meant to block a specific subtype of serotonin receptor called 5-HT2A.
 When 5-HT2A is blocked, certain symptoms of schizophrenia, such as hallucinations, delusions, agitation and thought and movement disorders, as well as the side effects associated with antipsychotic treatments, can be minimized.
 Additionally, blocking 5-HT2A promotes slow wave sleep, a sleep stage often disrupted in patients with schizophrenia.